auth0/docs/articles/policies/rate-limits.md

 ## HTTP Response Headers

-API requests to selected [Authentication](/api/authentication) or [Management API](/api/management/v2) endpoints will return HTTP Response Headers that provide relevant data on where you are at for a given rate limit.
+API requests to selected [Authentication](/api/authentication) or [Management API](/api/management/v2) endpoints will return HTTP Response Headers that provide relevant data on the current status of your rate limits for that endpoint.
 If you receive a rate limit-related response header, it will include numeric information detailing your status.

-* **X-RateLimit-Limit**: Request limit
+* **X-RateLimit-Limit**: The maximum number of requests available in the current time frame.
-* **X-RateLimit-Remaining**: Requests available for the current time frame
+* **X-RateLimit-Remaining**: The number of remaining requests in the current time frame.
-* **X-RateLimit-Reset**: Time until the rate limit resets (in UTC [epoch seconds](https://en.wikipedia.org/wiki/Unix_time))
+* **X-RateLimit-Reset**: A [UNIX timestamp](https://en.wikipedia.org/wiki/Unix_time) of the expected time when the rate limit will reset.

 ## Endpoints with Rate Limits